yallie/unzip/README.md

 -----------

 This is a tiny (~300 lines with comments) self-contained Unzip helper class for .NET Framework v3.5 Client Profile or Mono 2.10.
-To use it, simply copy the file and add it to your project.
+To use it, simply include Unzip.cs into your C# project.

 Alternatives
 ------------